Upturn unsubscribed user

 Total Addressable Market (TAM)

-The total addressable market for DMD therapies is estimated to be in the billions of dollars annually.
-Sarepta is well-positioned to capture a significant portion of this TAM with its portfolio of approved therapies and pipeline of potential new treatments.
+The total addressable market for DMD therapies is estimated to be in the billions of dollars annually, considering the prevalence of DMD and the high cost of these specialized treatments.
+Sarepta is well-positioned to capture a significant portion of this TAM with its existing portfolio and pipeline.

 Upturn SWOT Analysis